sg893052/sonic-buildimage/L3/VRRP/VRRP_HLD_Buzznik.md

 Maximum number of interfaces that can be tracked for a virtual router instance is 8.

-## 3.3 Functional Description of VARP
+## 3.3 Functional Description of SAG

 In most of Leaf-Spine deployments, redundancy in Spine layer is required to achieve high availability and to prevent network service disruption.
 Modern layer 2 networks adopted loop-free and balanced path networks using Multi Chassis Link Aggregation topologies with LACP port channels, leaving loop control methods (STP) as second protection layer.
 Spines also supports layer 3 networks, using ECMP in a scalable network topology.
-For unicast redundancy in layer 3, a common method is use Virtual Router Redundancy Protocol (VRRP) to provide a simple and unique gateway for Leaf level.
-Although VRRP provides redundancy, it is active-standby protocol and do not provide a balanced data traffic distribution over Multi Chassis Link Aggregated topologies.
+For unicast redundancy in layer 3, a common method is to use Virtual Router Redundancy Protocol (VRRP) to provide a simple and unique gateway at Leaf level.
+Although VRRP provides redundancy, it is active-standby protocol and does not provide a balanced data traffic distribution over Multi Chassis Link Aggregated topologies.
+Also in IP-Fabric topologies VRRP cannot be used since it does not provide seamless VM move across servers with optimal routing between VMs.

-VARP provides better data traffic balancing and faster redundancy convergence, implementing active-active First Hop Router Redundancy to provide active/active unicast IP routing.
+SAG provides better data traffic balancing and faster redundancy convergence, implementing active-active First Hop Router Redundancy to provide active/active unicast IP routing.

-The primary benefit of using VARP is that all configured routers are active and are able to perform routing.
-VARP also provides rapid failover in the event of a link or switch failure, while enabling the sharing of IP forwarding load between both switches.
-VARP requires configuring the same virtual-router IP address on the appropriate VLAN interfaces of both peers, as well as a global unique virtual-router MAC address.
-VARP functions by having both switches respond to ARP requests and GARP for a configured IP address with the “virtual-router” MAC address.
-This address is receive-only MAC address and no packet is ever sent with this address as its source.
-If IP routing is enabled, received packets will be routed as follows: when the DMAC of a packet destined to a remote network matches the configured “virtual-router” MAC address, each MLAG peer locally forwards the traffic to its next hop destination.
+The primary benefit of using SAG is that all configured routers are active and are able to perform routing.
+SAG also provides rapid failover in the event of a link or switch failure, while enabling the sharing of IP forwarding load between both switches.
+SAG requires configuring the same gateway IP address on the appropriate VLAN interfaces of both peers, as well as a global unique gateway MAC address.
+SAG functions by having both switches respond to ARP requests and Gratuitous ARP for a configured IP address with the �gateway” MAC address.
+If IP routing is enabled, received packets will be routed as follows: when the DMAC of a packet destined to a remote network matches the configured “gateway” MAC address, each router locally forwards the traffic to its next hop destination.

 ### 3.3.1 Virtual MAC Address

-Administrator assigns virtual MAC address to the switch.
-The switch maps all virtual router IP addresses to this MAC address.
-The address is receive-only; the switch never sends packets with this address as the source.
+For SAG, user has to explicitly configure SAG Gateway MAC on the switch for SAG to be active.
+The switch maps all SAG IP addresses to this MAC address.
+If user configures SAG Gateway MAC, it will be applicable for both IPv4 and IPv6.
+User can explicitly enable or disable per address-family gateway status.

+Upon changing SAG Gateway MAC, SAG gateway IP on all interfaces will be brought down and brought UP again with new gateway MAC.

 # 4 Feature Design